Holistic and Natural Treatment for Neurodermatitis

 - Intensive care with hemp seed oil or coconut oil

-- For acute attacks: Cool compresses with chamomile tea
+- For acute flare-ups: Cool compresses with chamomile tea

-Textiles & Household - What you should pay attention to
+Textiles & Household - What to Look Out For

-You might be wondering why textiles play a role in home remedies for atopic dermatitis .
-According to dermatological studies, synthetic fibers and chemical residues can exacerbate skin irritations.
+You might be wondering why textiles play a role in home remedies for neurodermatitis.
+According to dermatological studies, synthetic fibers and chemical residues can exacerbate skin irritation.

 - Detergent: Hypoallergenic, fragrance-free, phosphate-free

-- Avoid fabric softener: It clogs fibers and can cause allergies
+- Avoid fabric softener: Clogs fibers and can trigger allergies

 - Air drying: Protects fibers and avoids heat stress

-In our experience, even well-informed people make typical mistakes when using natural therapy for atopic dermatitis , which can delay the healing process.
+In our experience, even well-informed people make typical mistakes in natural neurodermatitis therapy that can delay the healing process.

 The 7 most common mistakes and their solutions: